itzmeanjan/mapZ/README.md

 # Documentation

-   - So, you interested in building a mapping application ?
+   :eyes: : So, you interested in building a mapping application ?

-   - Yes
+   :eyes: : Yes

-   - Okay, I'm gonna take you through each and every step.
+   :eyes: : Okay, I'm gonna take you through each and every step.
 All you need to do is to follow me.

-   - You ready ?
+   :eyes: : You ready ?

-   - Definitely
+   :eyes: : Definitely

 ## Platform and Tools used